tobyRoth/MySlack/README.md

 ### get all messages:
 returns all messages from a specific channel (in one of your slack accounts) the API requires a token to a slack app and a channel id
 ### get all channels:
-if you dont know the name/id of the channel you need-this api returns a list of all chnnels name and id the API requires a token to a slack app
+if you don't know the name/id of the channel you need-this api returns a list of all chnnels name and id the API requires a token to a slack app
 ### serch a mesage:
 serch for a specific message in all channels the api returns all messages that contains the message you serched.the api requires a token to a slack app and a message.